Anonymous feedback your team can trust

 When you create a round, you set whether anonymous responses are allowed.
 Raters see that rule at the top of their form, so nobody is surprised later.

 If anonymity is allowed, each rater picks named or anonymous for their own answer.
-On the report, anonymous responses collapse to "Anonymous reviewer" without leaking ordering or initials, and scores are shown only as aggregates, so those responses cannot be traced back.
+On the report, anonymous responses collapse to "Anonymous reviewer" without leaking ordering or initials, and scores are shown only as aggregates.
+The per-question drill-down is opened up only when enough people answered anonymously to keep it safe; below that it stays at the competency level, so nobody can reverse-engineer an individual from the pattern of their answers.

 Run your first feedback round this week